ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/ParallelComputing.md

 In the above we create the shared memory with the `create=True` option.

-Within the child nodes, which are going to run `make_positions` we'll have to do a similar call, but this time with `create=False`
+Within the child nodes, which are going to run `make_stars` we'll have to do a similar call, but this time with `create=False`
 ~~~
     # Find the shared memory and create a numpy array interface
     shmem = SharedMemory(name=f'radec_{mem_id}', create=False)